 In practice, however, we do not know $f$ and so identifying $\hat{\V{\theta}}$ in this way is impossible.
 While we typically cannot minimize the L$_2$ distance between $f$ and its estimate $\hat{f}_{\V{\theta}}$ directly, we \emph{can} minimize an unbiased estimate of this distance.
 To observe this, we first expand the quadratic integrand in \Eqn{ISE}, rewriting it as

 Notice that the second integral is the expectation $E_{Y}[\hat{f}_{\V{\theta}}(Y)]$, where $Y$ is a random variable drawn from $f$.
 Therefore, the sample mean provides an unbiased estimate of this quantity.
 Meanwhile, the third integral does not depend on $\V{\theta}$ so we can exclude it in the minimization.
-In this way, we arrive at the the following fully data-based loss function $\mathcal{H}(\V{\theta})$ that provides an unbiased estimate for \Eqn{ISE} up to an irrelevant additive constant
+In this way, we arrive at the the following fully data-based loss function $h(\V{\theta})$ that provides an unbiased estimate for \Eqn{ISE} up to an irrelevant additive constant

+assuming $\hat{f}$ is square integrable over an appropriate region.
 Minimizing over this fully observed loss function presents us with our estimator $\Vhat{\theta}$, also called an \LTE \citep{Sco2001}.
-We discuss how our computational framework provides intuition for how the \LTE imparts robustness in Section \ref{sec:intuition}.
+We discuss how our computational framework provides intuition for how the \LTE imparts robustness in Section~\ref{sec:intuition}.